-LISE-BA-3 International Relations Project [10 ECTS] NO SEPARATE COURSE To participate in the module (project), it is required that the portfolios for 'Contemporary International Conflicts' and 'Theories of International Relations' have been submitted.
-Project description The module consists of lecturer-supervised problem-oriented project work within the field of International Relations.
+LISE-BA-3 International Relations Project [10 ECTS] NO SEPARATE COURSE Project description The module consists of lecturer-supervised problem-oriented project work within the field of International Relations.
 Students should gain knowledge about a delimited topic within the field of International Relations on the basis of the project.
-The topic must derive from the two project courses above.
 Furthermore, students should acquire skills in:

-- formulating a scientifically relevant problem within International Relations, - applying relevant theories and methods for the analysis of the formulated problem • communicating ideas, arguments and research results within complex problems in International Relations in a convincing, well-argued and precisely phrased academic form, both in writing and orally.
+- formulating a scientifically relevant problem within International Relations, - applying relevant theories and methods for the analysis of the formulated problem - communicating ideas, arguments and research results within complex problems in International Relations in a convincing, well-argued and precisely phrased academic form, both in writing and orally.
 Finally, students should obtain competencies in: